Draxent/ConnectedComponents/README.md

 ###Demonstration
 Below, it is shown a demostration of usage of the **ConnectedComponents** class that allows you to run the connected compontent algorithm on your graph.<br />
-This code simply creates a **ConnectedComponents** object, with *graph.txt* file as input, and calls its method **run** that produces the expected result in a folder named *graph_out*.
+This code simply creates a **ConnectedComponents** object, with *"graph.txt"* file as input, and calls its method **run** that produces the expected result in a folder named *"graph_out"*.
 This folder contains an **hdfs file** for each Reducer task invoked by MapReduce framework.
 Each of these files contains some of the clusters found in the input graph.

 ```Java
 package test;